FAQ: Outdoor Cats and Their Effects on Birds

-A: Not in the least.
+A: Not at all.
 Many of our ornithologists and staff have indoor cats, and we love both birds and cats (see slideshow for examples).
 But the sheer numbers of cats raises a problem of responsibility, affecting not just birds but people and cats as well.
 In the United States alone, there are 60 million to 100 million free-ranging, unowned cats.
 These are non-native predators that, even using conservative estimates, kill 1.3–4 billion birds and 6.3–22.3 billion mammals each year in the U.S. alone (Loss et al. 2013, Nature Communications).
 As a conservation organization, the Cornell Lab recognizes that this is an unnatural situation that is taking a tremendous toll on the native wildlife of our continent.
 Because outdoor cats are a human-caused problem, it is our responsibility to find ways to address it.

 Many people who care about cats also recognize that it’s not ideal to allow cats to roam.
 Outdoor cats live short lives characterized by hardship, disease, and injury.
 Cats suffer when they are hit by cars, injured or killed by predators or other cats, or contract diseases.
 Outdoor cats live less than half as long as indoor cats on average.
 Outdoor cats also transmit diseases such as toxoplasmosis to humans and to wildlife including sea otters and Hawaiian monk seals.